North Atlantic Division

 Following the American Civil War, rapid increases in civil works construction requirements to support economic growth drove the Army Corps of Engineers to establish many new engineer districts to manage the work.
 The Corps' national headquarters needed an intermediate level of command and control to manage the districts, so it created several division headquarters including the Northeast Division based in New York City in November 1888.

 The Corps of Engineers reorganized in 1929 to reduce division headquarters and merged the Eastern Division with the Northeast Division, forming the North Atlantic Division.

 During World War II while working out of its headquarters at 270 Broadway in Manhattan, the division was responsible for coordinating all military construction in Europe.
 It also provided staff members and administrative support to the newly created Manhattan District's construction of nuclear bomb, which was code named the Manhattan Project because the district and division's offices being initially co-located.

-The division commanding general is Maj.
-Gen. Jeffrey Milhorn, who is directly responsible to the United States Army's Chief of Engineers.
+The division commanding general is currently Col. Jesse T. Curry, who is directly responsible to the United States Army's Chief of Engineers.
 Within the authorities delegated, the division commander directs and supervises the individual district commanders.
 The division commander also serves as the federal representative on the Delaware River Basin Commission, Susquehanna River Basin Commission and the Interstate Commission on the Potomac River Basin.